 Changes from the Authority's original budget to the final budget are detailed in the Required Supplementary Information Section along with a comparison to actual activity for the year ended.
 Changes to the Authority's budget that increase or decrease appropriations in a fund must be approved by a resolution of the Board.
 Appropriations did not change during the year.
-The Debt Service Fund's adopted and final budgeted revenues were \$452,600.
-The adopted and final expenditure budget was \$1,023,600.
+The adopted and final expenditure budget was \$603,000.